kriszyp/persvr-org/pages/Documentation.md

 		};
 	};

+Using the example wiki as a template, we could edit the app.js with the code above.
+Then we could start the application (running node index.js).
 And then we could access the data in our database using standard HTTP methods:

 * GET /{model}/{id} - Gets the object with the given id from the model store.